You are here

 Explanation of common terms in C-CAT

 Certificate of Relief: A new procedure, modeled after the Uniform Collateral Consequences of Conviction Act, that allows a person convicted of a crime in North Carolina to apply for a certificate relieving him of the collateral consequences associated with a conviction.
 The legislation authorizing certificates of relief refers to two types of collateral consequences: collateral disqualifications and collateral sanctions.
 A collateral sanction is one that a decision maker is required by law to impose while a collateral disqualification is one that a decision maker is authorized, but not required, to impose.
 C-CAT denominates collateral sanctions as “mandatory” collateral consequences and collateral disqualifications as “discretionary” collateral consequences.
-For a further discussion of certificates of relief see John Rubin, Relief from a Criminal Conviction: A Digital Guide to Expunctions, Certificates of Relief, and Other Procedures in North Carolina (forthcoming Summer 2012).
+For a further discussion of certificates of relief see John Rubin, Relief from a Criminal Conviction: A Digital Guide to Expunctions, Certificates of Relief, and Other Procedures in North Carolina (UNC School of Government 2017).

 Citizenship rights: Civic activities, privileges, and rights accorded by the state to citizens.
 Conviction of a felony bars a person from exercising various citizenship rights, such as the right to vote, hold public office, and sit on a jury.
 Generally, citizenship rights are automatically restored when a person completes his or her criminal sentence.
 See G.S.
 13-1(1).
 Restoration of citizenship rights does not automatically relieve a person from other collateral consequences imposed as the result of a conviction.